|Thomas and Me, in the first picture we took together. P.S. his sister made me that ring!|

 When we arrived at the frat house, it was packed.
 Crawling with people.
 I was loving having a good time and being out with my friends, but I didn't want to dance with anyone. (i.e. guys.)
 I wanted to dance with my friends and not have to worry about anything.
 One boy even politely asked if he could share a dance with me (he said it in those words!) and I turned him down.
 I felt bad about it, but I really, truly did not want anyone up in my space, getting in the way of my fabulous dance moves.
 (Awful.
 I have no rhythm.)

 When you attend a frat party, or most parties for that matter, you know the kind of dancing that happens.
 Straight up booty grinding, pop, lock and droppin' dirty moves.
-(Sorry, I'm really not hip enough to know what lingo the kids use these days.)
+(Sorry, I'm really not hip enough to know the right lingo.)
 But not Tom and me.
 I vividly remember the moment I decided that he, and therefore we, were different.
 So we danced seventh-grade, arms around the neck style.

 We danced for awhile, yelling into each others' ears over the music.
 "How are you?"
 "What have you been up to?"
 "Where do you work?"
 "What's your major again?"